 - Passive: It slows the processor before increasing fan speed.
 The system reduces the processor performance before it enables active cooling features such as fans.

 If you are looking to learn more about Processor Power Management, you can download this technical paper from Microsoft.
-This paper provides details of the support in Windows 7 and Windows Server 2008 R2, describes how PPM functions with the Windows 7 and Windows Server 2008 R2 power policy store and provides guidelines for firmware developers and system designers.
+This paper provides details of the support in Windows, describes how PPM functions with the Windows power policy store and provides guidelines for firmware developers and system designers.

 Read next: Check how much Power your Computer needs.